What Does the Bible Say About Imagination?

 10. Proverbs 16:3: “Commit to the Lord whatever you do, and he will establish your plans.”
 This verse suggests that when our creative plans and imagination are aligned with God, they are more likely to succeed and be fruitful.

-See also What Does the Bible Say About Tests?
+See also What Does the Bible Say About Family Turning Against You?

 The Bible presents a balanced view of imagination.
 It acknowledges imagination as a part of the divine image within us, enabling creativity and innovation.
 Yet, it also cautions against the misuse of this gift, urging us to align our imaginative capacities with God’s will and moral principles.